-The School Division offers five levels of well-coordinated, progressive curriculum emphasizing a strong classical technique and a flow of movement that expresses a sense of energy, freedom, and joy.
+The School Division offers five levels with a curriculum that emphasizes a strong classical technique and movement that expresses a sense of energy, freedom, and joy.

 Ages 7 & Up